sunnymoon/presentation_linkare_day/readme.md

 # Pre presentation cleanup
 Don't forget to:
-1. start crc
+1. start crc (AL beforehand, JP at presentation start)
-1. remove existing github repos that we are going to create during presentation
+2. remove existing github repos that we are going to create during presentation (AL only)
-1. remove services, builds, projects, every openshift object that might exist
+3. remove services, builds, projects, every openshift object that might exist
-1. ....

 # Introduction